Gulf Coast residents evacuate 'extremely dangerous' Hurricane Ida

 U.S. energy companies sharply reduced offshore petroleum production by nearly 60% and gasoline refiners cut operations at Louisiana plants in the path of the storm.
 Regional fuel prices rose in anticipation of production losses.

-Phillips 66 completed a shut-down of its Alliance refinery on Louisiana’s coast and PBF Energy Inc. reduced its Chalmette, Louisiana, processing, people familiar with the matter said.
-PBF did not reply to request for comment.
+Phillips 66 completed a shut-down of its Alliance refinery on Louisiana’s coast, and PBF Energy Inc reduced its Chalmette, Louisiana, processing, people familiar with the matter said.

+Exxon Mobil Corp is reducing production at its Baton Rouge, Louisiana, refinery said sources familiar with plant operations.

+Gasoline demand in Louisiana was up 71% for the week ended Friday, said Patrick DeHaan, head of petroleum analysis at tracking firm GasBuddy.

 The region was devastated in August 2005 by Hurricane Katrina, which killed more than 1,800 people.